We look at some of the special circumstances that can occur and explain what you need to do in each one.

 Only nannies who are over the age of 22 and earn more than £10,000 a year need to be automatically enrolled into a workplace pension scheme.
 If your nanny earns less than this you might not have to have a scheme in place by your staging date.
 But this doesn’t mean you can ignore workplace pensions altogether.

-You’ll still need to communicate with your nanny and complete a declaration of compliance to confirm that your nanny wasn’t eligible to be enrolled at your staging date.
+You will need to write to your nanny about their pension options and you will need to submit a declaration of compliance to confirm that your nanny wasn’t eligible to be enrolled at your staging date.

 Your nanny can ask to join a scheme and if this happens you’ll need to go through the process of choosing and setting up a workplace pension scheme.